March 25, 2022

 Virginia (Weakley et al., 2012)

-Many others states and regions have older ones like the Carolinas one mentioned above such as Arizona (Kearney, 1964), Hawaii, (Wagner et al., 1999), Northeast (Gleason & Cronquist, 1991; Holmgren et al., 1998), Rockies (Weber, 1991),and West Virginia (Strausbaugh & Core, 1978).
+Many others states and regions have older ones like the Carolinas one mentioned above such as Arizona (Kearney, 1964), Hawaii, (Wagner et al., 1999), the Northeast (Gleason & Cronquist, 1991; Holmgren et al., 1998), Rockies (Weber, 1991),and West Virginia (Strausbaugh & Core, 1978).
 Of course there are great field guides and floras to specific parts of individual states as well.
 Let me know if you are aware of any modern floras not listed above already.
+Alberta in Canada has an updated flora as well (Kershaw & Allen, 2020).

 Another good computer resource for furthering awareness of plant distribution and diversity is the Biota of North America Program (BONAP) www.bonap.org.
 The TROPICOS database includes all of the nomenclatural, bibliographic, and specimen data accumulated in the Missouri Botanical Gardens electronic databases during the past 25 years www.tropicos.org.
 This system has over 1.2 million scientific names and 4 million specimen records and tons of pictures. i will offer up a plethora of other electronic resources as well that you may want to have at your command in the next class.